vijayantpanda/Deep-Learning/README.md

 # Deep-Learning
-This contains few deep learning projects in CNN,ANN,RNN and LSTM
+This contains few deep learning projects in CNN,ANN,RNN and LSTM using Keras with Tensor flow as backend